andrewpeters9/vue-typeahead-static/README.md

 Credits to trionfo1993 for inspiration and  the code for some of the events.

-This component has been built for *Bootstrap 4.* I haven’t tested it on Bootstrap 3, but I’d assume it work OK given a few tweaks.
+This component has been built for *Bootstrap 4.* I haven’t tested it on Bootstrap 3, but I would assume it would work OK given a few tweaks.

 [An image of what it looks like.](https://gyazo.com/acaf451be6b03738539a96423e30ed92)